jkimthu/growing-up/README.md

 ## 2. MAIN FIGURES

-Scripts used to generate each Main Text Figure are organized within Figure specific folder:
+Scripts used to generate each Main Text Figure from Source_data:

 ## Figure 1
 1. 1c  normalized fluorescein signal from cell imaging position